maanrachid/AOF/README.txt

 order to offer a flexible tool for a de novo assembler engineer in order to handle the all-pairs suffix prefix problem efficiently.
 This solution uses OpenMp to support multithreading.
 This library is tested on Linux and Cygwin.
-AOF has the ability to find the approximate matches between reads in both Hamming distance and edit distances flavors.
+AOF has the ability to find the approximate overlaps between reads in both Hamming and edit distances flavors.

 Compile and Usage